 Integrated Blood Type Detector with IoT System to Improve Indonesian Red-Cross Public Health Services

-• Abu H. R, R. Setyo, Dennis, L Faculty of Mathematics and Natural Sciences, Brawijaya university
+• Abu Hanifah Ramadhani Faculty of Mathematics and Natural Sciences, Brawijaya University, Indonesia

 Abstract